-Table-3: Descriptive statistics of Direct, Post-stratified synthetic and SSD estimate
+Table 3: Descriptive statistics of Direct, Post-stratified synthetic and SSD estimate

-Above Table-3 depicted a descriptive comparison among the three estimator namely Direct estimator, Post-stratified Synthetic estimator and Sample Size Dependent (SSD) estimator.
+Above Table 3 depicted a descriptive comparison among the three estimator namely Direct estimator, Post-stratified Synthetic estimator and Sample Size Dependent (SSD) estimator.
 The Direct estimated values ranging from 2.54 to 37.72, which is approximately similar to the SSD estimated value ranging from 10.03 to 37.03.
 But in SSD the minimum estimated value (10.03) is greater than the Direct estimated value (2.54), in this sense SSD estimator have a great impact in small area estimation.
 The Post-stratified Synthetic estimates are ranging from 20.28 to 26.17.
 The mean value of these three estimators are approximately similar to each other.
-The standard deviation (SD) of Direct estimates (sd=7.11945) and SSD estimates (sd=6.24609) are approximately similar, but they are greater than the standard deviation (SD) of Post-stratified Synthetic estimates is (sd=1.07233).
-Therefore, from the table-3 it can be conclude that among these three estimator.
+The standard deviation (SD) of Direct estimates (sd=7.11945) and SSD estimates (sd=6.24609) are approximately similar, but they are greater than the standard deviation (SD) of Post-stratified Synthetic estimates (sd=1.07233).
+Therefore, from Table 3, it can be conclude that among these three estimator Post-stratified Synthetic estimator is the best estimator than Direct and SSD estimator.